 Life is humerous, and I was unfortunate enough to come from a family that had clumsy in it’s genes.
 Because we were all that way inclinded, you needed a good sense of humour to survive it.
 Being a writer, I collected many of these instances as they happened and they still make me chuckle as I add them to my stories.

-Some years ago I wrote a story with the long weird title of Walking in the Moonlight with Brad Pitt.
+I wrote a story with the long weird title of Walking in the Moonlight with Brad Pitt.
 It was the story of Amy who goes to a party and sees the handsome Liam.
 She remembers him from a disasterous date she had several years earlier.

-I had a friend many years ago who dated a girl who was taller than he was.
+I had a friend who dated a girl who was taller than he was.
 He told me how on dates, he would get her to walk in the gutter so they could be at least on the same level.
 That really amused me, so I used it for Liam and Amy’s date.
 Then there was my sister who once worked in an office that had a spiral stair case leading down to the reception.
 She was on her way to meet a client wanting to make a good impression.
 As she got midway, she slipped and fell on her bum hitting every step and landing at the clients feet.
 Her skirt was above her suspenders exposing her thighs, it was the eighties, I might add!
-So I wrote this in to the story as well.
+So I wrote it into the story as well.
 It’s how Amy makes an impression on Liam – minus the suspenders!

 ‘Amy groaned and left the bathroom.
 The date had ended because she choked on a nut and couldn’t stop coughing.

 As she tried to come down the stairs elegantly, she saw Liam watching her and knew he had finally placed her.
 Her eyes caught the blond head of Jack, who was now giving the kiss of life to the party prostitute.